hawkinsw/api_intro/docs/README.md

 }
 ```

-As before, what does the `invokeSocialMediaAPI` function need to be able to do its job?
-Bingo: The username:
+As before, to design the interface to the function, we have to consider the things that `invokeSocialMediaAPI` needs to be able to do its job.
+So, just what are those things?
+Bingo: The username of the user about whom we want to learn their social media identities.
+To let the callers specify the username, add a parameter to the `invokeSocialMediaAPI` function:

 ```JavaScript
 function invokeSocialMediaAPI(username) {